Our add-in suite will make MS Office easy, efficient and brand compliant.

 You should keep in mind your positioning in the market, current and future product ranges, as well as your current branding.
 In addition to focusing on your own company, you should analyze the interests of your target group and potential partners.
 You should also analyze the industry in which you work and your competitors so that your new rebranding ensures you stand out.

 The key here is a “brand audit” - a holistic competitive analysis of your own company from as many sources as possible.
-For example, a SWOT analysis or a business model canvas can serve as concrete analysis methods.
+For example, SWOT analysis or a business model canvas can serve as concrete analysis methods.
 Alternatively, you can engage an external agency to analyze your brand.

 After you have created a conceptual framework through an in-depth analysis, you can start planning your rebranding.
 This step is highly dependent on the scope of your rebranding; a design relaunch requires less planning than the complete reorientation of a brand.